-- On a regular basis and in good time (at least 1 x per week) remove the ashes from the firebox and empty the ash box. - If the firebox is not regularly cleaned of ash then there is a danger that the combustion air openings become blocked and the appliance suffers damage.
+- On a regular basis and in good time (at least 1 x per week) remove the ashes from the firebox. - If the firebox is not regularly cleaned of ash then there is a danger that the combustion air openings become blocked and the appliance suffers damage.